HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 Check Enable portlet fragment caching

 - Restart the Portal Server
-- Change the portlet cachability settings
+- Change the portlet cacheability settings
     a.
 For standard portlets, login to Portal as an administrator and navigate to Portal administration page.
 Select Portlet Management → Portlets.
 Find the portlet you want to configure and click the Configure portlet button to load the portlet settings.
     b.
 For WCM Rendering Portlets, go into edit mode and load the portlet menu.
 Select either Configure or Edit Shared Settings from the dropdown in the upper part of the portlet.
 With Configure, the settings apply to all instances of WCM Rendering Portlets.
 With Edit Shared Settings, the settings only apply to the one instance of the portlet.